vicras/Leverx/DealerStat/README.md

 ## DOCKER:

 WARNING!!!
+Before docker usage application artifacts must be compiled.
+Following command may be used:
-Before use docker compile application artifacts.
-You can use command: `mvn clean package -Dmaven.test.skip=true`
+`mvn clean package -Dmaven.test.skip=true`

 ### Dockerfile

-Create image tomcat:9.0.45 and DealerStat-0.0.1-SNAPSHOT.war deployed on it.
-Use command `docker build .`
+Create image tomcat:9.0.45 with DealerStat-0.0.1-SNAPSHOT.war deployed on it with  `docker build .`

 ### docker-compose.yml

-With using command `docker-compose up` you create 3 containers:
+`docker-compose up` creates 3 containers:

 * mysql:5.7.34 (mysql-for-dealer-stat)
 * redis:latest (redis-for-dealer-stat)
 * web application (dealer-stat)

-Application use:
+The application uses:

 - Redis on: _redisdb:6379_
 - Mysql on: _mysqldb:3306_

-Now, it is still impossible to use the email service in docker container for registration due to javax.net.ssl.SSLHandshakeException Could not converting socket to TLS
+It is still impossible to use the email service for registration in docker container due to javax.net.ssl.SSLHandshakeException Could not converting socket to TLS
 _Will be fixed in the future._